 We all know what dry skin looks like.
 As your skin loses moisture it begins to form fine lines and becomes red, rough or flaky.
 In advanced cases, this can lead to cracking that may become infected if it isn’t treated.

-Dry skin is most common on the hands and feet but can also occur anywhere on the body.
+It is most common on the hands and feet but can also occur anywhere on the body.
 If your skin is extremely dry or has red bumps, it’s a good idea to consult your dermatologist or family doctor.

 Severely dry skin may be the result of a genetic disease or atopic dermatitis such as eczema.
 Other causes could be a hormonal imbalance or a slow thyroid gland that can also make your hair dry and lifeless.

-When it is dry skin a concern?
+When is dry skin a concern?

 Itching of the skin